Highest-weight truncation, graded EFT structure, and renormalization of black hole Love numbers: Discussion and Conclusions

 Several comments are in order regarding the scope and limitations of our analysis.
 First, the argument relies crucially on the existence of a highest--weight structure in the static sector, which in turn is tied to horizon regularity and the absence of additional length scales.
 When this property fails --- for example in higher spacetime dimensions, in the presence of additional mass scales, or for horizonless compact objects --- static Love numbers need not vanish.
 Second, the emergent $\mathrm{SL}(2,\mathbb{R})$ organization is specific to the strictly static near--zone problem and does not constrain the dynamical response, which remains generically nonzero.
 This explains how black holes can simultaneously exhibit vanishing static Love numbers and rich frequency--dependent tidal behavior.

 Although our detailed analysis focused on a massless scalar field for clarity, the underlying logic is more general.
 We have argued that the same interplay between near--zone structure, horizon regularity, analytic continuation, and on--shell matching governs gravitational perturbations of four--dimensional Schwarzschild black holes, and is consistent with the known vanishing of static gravitational Love numbers.
+However, it remains an open question to what extent this structure extends to more general spacetimes, such as rotating black holes, where additional effects may arise.
 Extending this framework to rotating backgrounds, where additional physical effects such as superradiance and mode coupling arise, represents a natural and important direction for future work.

 More broadly, our results illustrate how seemingly unexpected EFT constraints can arise from emergent structural principles operative only in restricted kinematic regimes.
 In the present case, the vanishing of static Love numbers is not an accidental cancellation, but follows from horizon regularity and the associated representation--theoretic exclusion.
 This perspective may prove useful in identifying and interpreting other selection rules or protected structures in effective descriptions of gravitating systems.